llgithubll/Cpp_toys/README.md

 reference:[Solving Combinatorial Problems with STL and Backtracking](http://www.drdobbs.com/cpp/solving-combinatorial-problems-with-stl/184401194)

 ## BigInteger
-A BitInteger class implement in C++.
+A BigInteger class implement in C++.

+## BigIntegerSingle
+Just combine BigInteger.h and BigInteger.cpp.

 ## BipartiteHungarian
 A implementation of hungarian algorithm for bipartite max